Magnetic fields in MRI#

 The main magnetic field is created with solenoid coils, shown above, that can provide a large region in space where there is large, homogeneous magnetic field.

 The large magnetic field is required to create stronger polarization.
-The large region is psace determines where we can create an image.
+The large region is space determines where we can create an image.
 And having a homogeneous magnet ensures there are no image distortion artifacts.

 \[\begin{split}\vec{B}(\vec{r},t) = \begin{bmatrix} 0 \\ 0 \\ B_0 \end{bmatrix}\end{split}\]